lisiesu/Challendar/README.md

 This is a [React Native](https://reactnative.dev/) project, with [Expo](https://expo.dev/)

-To start the dependencies run
+To install the dependencies run
 ```bash
 npm i
 ```

 ## Getting Started

-First, from the server folder run:
+From the server folder run:

 ```bash
 mongod
 ```

-Secondly, on a new server terminal, run:
+From the server folder, start a new terminal and run:
 ```bash
 nodemon
 ```